speggos/solidity-school/lp/README.md

+# Design Exercise

+To add extra rewards to liquidity providers, we'd want to first make sure the amount of time and quantity of liquidity are recorded for the user.
+This can be accomplished in a few ways, I'll go through one on-chain, and one off-chain:
+1. On-chain:
+Create two mappings, address => pendingRewards, and address => Struct {uint timestampOfLastTransaction, uint liquidityAtLastTransaction}

+Then, whenever a user either removes some liquidity, or claims rewards, pendingRewards are distributed and reset to 0, timestampOfLastTransaction set to current block, and liquidityAtLastTransaction set to current liquidity of the address.
+This has some gas costs attached, but isn't too bad.

+2. Off-chain:
+We could simply store events emitted by the blockchain, and poll an oracle offchain which tallies user's liquidity and time providing liquidity.
+Then, when we need to get information about user's liquidity history, simply poll an oracle onchain to get the data

+Of the two solutions, I like the on-chain solution because it doesn't cost too much gas.
+It also keeps information paired together, and lets people audit all aspects of the code in one place.

+Then, we would need to add the distribution mechanism.
+We could create another ERC20 token which the router contract can interact with and mint for free to users.
+Based on time-weighted liquidity amounts by liquidity providers, we would have accurate numbers for how many tokens to distribute, based on some distribution schedule.

 # Advanced Sample Hardhat Project

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.